asia-pacific-energy-research-centre/industry_model_9th_edition/README.md

+## Industry modelling for the 9th edition of the APEC Energy Demand and Supply Outlook

+This repository houses input data, and builds a model that projects industrial energy consumption for 21 APEC economies out to 2070.

 ### Creating the Conda environment for this industry modelling project

 Clone this project to your personal computer in a location of your choice.